MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## project ID

 A unique identifier for a [project](#project).
-Automatically assigned by the Aria service upon project creation.
+Automatically assigned by the Product Insights service upon project creation.
 Your project ID is also your Kusto (raw event) database ID.
 Formerly, **tenant ID**.

 ## property functions

-Aria property functions allow users to interact with incoming data points (measures or dimensions) to extract and derive new values based on a pre-defined set of operations or conditions.
+Product Insights property functions allow users to interact with incoming data points (measures or dimensions) to extract and derive new values based on a pre-defined set of operations or conditions.
 Data output from property functions is then aggregated by RTA, and exposed for